aspose-total/Aspose.Total-Products/total/en/net/conversion/wordml-to-tsv/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert WORDML to TSV or Online App" h2="Export WORDML to TSV via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily include WORDML to TSV conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+This feature can be implemented in two simple steps.

+The first step is to use Aspose.Words for .NET to export WORDML to HTML.
+Aspose.Words for .NET is a powerful .NET library that enables developers to create, read, modify and convert Word documents without using Microsoft Word.
+It supports a wide range of document formats, including DOC, DOCX, ODT, RTF, HTML, OpenDocument and PDF.
+It also provides a comprehensive set of features for manipulating Word documents, such as document creation, document manipulation, document conversion, document comparison, document protection, document signing, document printing, and more.

+The second step is to use Aspose.Cells for .NET Spreadsheet Programming API to convert HTML to TSV.
+Aspose.Cells for .NET is a powerful .NET library that enables developers to create, read, modify and convert Excel spreadsheets without using Microsoft Excel.
+It supports a wide range of spreadsheet formats, including XLS, XLSX, CSV, ODS, HTML, PDF and more.
+It also provides a comprehensive set of features for manipulating Excel spreadsheets, such as spreadsheet creation, spreadsheet manipulation, spreadsheet conversion, spreadsheet comparison, spreadsheet protection, spreadsheet signing, spreadsheet printing, and more.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include WORDML to TSV conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export WORDML to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to TSV.
+By using Aspose.Total for .NET, developers can easily include WORDML to TSV conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+It provides a simple and efficient way to convert WORDML to HTML and then HTML to TSV.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}